Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Introduction

 The magnetic piston, together with the electric fields around it, distributes the carriers of positive charge into a form that is practically identical to that in Ref. \cite{Bromberg11} apart from the dilute outflow of energetic positrons at the jet's head.
 We thus observe a jet in a collisionless plasma on a microscopic scale that resembles its macroscopic hydrodynamic counterpart in a collisional medium even though the mechanisms, which shape the jet and its internal structure, are quite different.

 Our paper is structured as follows.
 Section 2 discusses the numerical scheme of our PIC code and the initial conditions of the aforementioned simulation, which we refer to as the main simulation.
-The filamentation instability between positrons, which move at a mildly relativistic speed and have a mildly relativistic temperature, and protons plays an important role in the formation of the jet in our main simulation.
-Such an instability has been detected by \cite{Dieckmann18c} but it has not yet been studied in detail elsewhere.
-Section 3 thus shows how the filamentation instability grows and saturates in a reduced geometry and for the initial conditions of the plasma close to the symmetry axis of the pair cloud in the main simulation.
+The filamentation instability between the pair cloud, which moves at a mildly relativistic speed and has a mildly relativistic temperature, and the ambient plasma plays an important role in the formation of the jet in our main simulation.
+Section 3 shows how the filamentation instability grows and saturates in a reduced geometry and for the initial conditions of the plasma close to the symmetry axis of the pair cloud in the main simulation.
 Section 3 also discusses how the boundary conditions affect this instability.
-Section 4 shows how the jet forms in the main simulation.
+Section 4 shows how the jet grows out of the interaction between the pair cloud and the ambient plasma in the main simulation.
 Its structure and its evolution are explained in terms of the filamentation instability.
 Section 5 summarizes our results.